nyu-pl-fa22/class08/README.md

 static and dynamic type checking for different parts of a single program.

-Similarly, the distinction between weak and strong type systems is not always completely clear and some people use slightly different definitions of what strong vs. weak typing means.
-For instance, the notion of type compatibility in JavaScript is so permissive that the language is often considered to be weakly typed, even though, according to the definition given above, JavaScript is strongly typed.
+Also, there are different definitions of what differentiates a weakly and strongly typed programming language.
+The definition given above is the one preferred in programming language research, but practitioners often make a less formal distinction.
+For instance, the notion of type compatibility in JavaScript is so permissive that the language is often considered to be weakly typed, even though, according to the definition given above, JavaScript is actually strongly typed.

 ### Type Inference